tamirmayb/NodeJS-REST-API-SQLite/README.md

 # NodeJS REST API SQLite

-This project is Retraced backend home assignment solution It implements NodeJS REST API using SQLite as a database (sqlite.db).
+- This project is Retraced backend home assignment solution
+- It implements NodeJS REST API using SQLite as a database (sqlite.db) as well as tests and Winston logger.

 ## Installation :